v9payload/project_doc/documentation.md

-# Documentation about SSH sessions and Terraform in Visual Studio Code
+# Documentation about SSH sessions in <br> Visual Studio Code

 This documentation is about what extensions you need to create and edit files live in an SSH session.
 It also shows how to get Terraform code directly into the folders on the respective server.